List of abalone synonyms

-This list of abalone synonyms is a list of scientific names that have been given to abalone species worldwide.
 Carl Linnaeus described the type species Haliotis asinina in 1758, and over the centuries a large number of additional species of abalone were named using the proper scientific process for naming a species.
 In addition, some subspecies, forms, and varieties were also named.
 However, many of these names subsequently proved to be synonyms of species that had already been named.
 The following is a list of what are, in 2014, considered to be valid species and subspecies, with the synonyms listed beside them.

 Synonyms of species

 The following species have been brought into synonymy: